What's the best way to prepare for the Stanford GSB Interview? The Stanford MBA interview has two main purposes:

 You will be invited by the interviewer to ask any question that you may have for them.

 Now that the “heavy” part of the interview is behind you, enjoy this fun opportunity to get to know someone from the Stanford community.
 Use this opportunity to emphasize your excitement about the program, your knowledge about it, why you applied, and what you hope to get out of it.

 Ask questions that will help you create a personal connection with the interviewer.
 Questions about their own experience during the program or specific recommendations that they may have for you.

 Try to adopt a relaxed, curious approach: Imagine the interviewer as a potential classmate at Stanford, and you two are having lunch together, engaging in an interesting intellectual and fun conversation.

-For deeper personal preparation toward the Stanford GSB interview, mock interview sessions and feedback, reach out!
+For deeper personal preparation for the Stanford GSB interview, mock interview sessions, and feedback, reach out!

 Good luck, GSB Coach